FionaZZhang/Data-Science-Assignment-SoccerMatch/README.md

-# comp20008-2021sm2a1

-## Project: Assignment 1
+## Project: Data Science
-Student ID: 1255069
 Name: Junfei Zhang
-Class: COMP20008
 Date: September 9, 2021

 This project is about extracting and analysing information from the match results and articles news relating to soccor matches in the English Premier League.
-There are 9 programming tasks and 1 report in this assignment.
-Task1 - Task9 are included on github, and the final report is submitted through canvas.
+There are 9 programming tasks and 1 report in this repository.

 ## Description